quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Server bidirectional streams have no defined use, although extensions could change that.

-Unidirectional streams in either direction begin with with a variable-length integer type.
+Unidirectional streams in either direction begin with a variable-length integer type.
 Where the type is not known, the stream_type value of "unknown" type can be used and the value captured in the stream_type_bytes field; a numerical value without variable-length integer encoding.